openstack/charm-guide/doc/source/charm-release.rst

-2. Charms must include functional tests to be eligible for inclusion in the official OpenStack Charm release every 3 months; these are typically implemented as Amulet tests within each charm.
+2. Charms must include functional tests to be eligible for inclusion in the official OpenStack Charm release every 3 months; these are typically implemented as Amulet tests (https://jujucharms.com/docs/stable/tools-amulet) within each charm.

-3. Charms must have an active and responsive community of developers.
+3. Charms must have an active and responsive community of developers to help sustain the lifecycle of the charm.
+Charms that do not have any active community participation will be reviewed at a 3 or 6 month cadence.

 4. Charms should provide 3rd party CI where it's not possible to provide functional testing of charms using standard OpenStack Cloud resources; examples of this might